adlnet/xapi-profiles/xapi-profiles-structure.md

 Profiles MUST use at most one of `schema` and `inlineSchema` for Document Resources

 Learning Record Store Clients sending Document Resources
-* MUST use the @id as the stateId or profileId (as appropriate) when interacting with the corresponding resource.
+* MUST use the `id` as the stateId or profileId (as appropriate) when interacting with the corresponding resource.
 * MUST use the contentType given in the Content-Type header, including any parameters as given.
 * MAY add additional parameters to the Content-Type header that are not specified in the Concept.
 * MUST